ikhemissi/azure-ipaas-workshop/docs/workshop.md

 > - In the Item textbox, click on the `lightning` button and select `Outputs` from the previous action `Append id property and generate UUID`
 > - Once everything is set, click on the Save button on the top left corner.

-The action should look like this :
+The action should look like this:

 ![Create Or Update Item](assets/lab1/image-16.png)